wazuh/wazuh-dashboard-plugins/public/components/search-bar/query-language/wql.md

 status != never_connected and ip ~ 240 or os.platform ~ linux
 ```

-- Complex query with group operator
+- Complex query (logical operators and group operator)
 ```
 (status!=never_connected and ip~240) or id=001
 ( status != never_connected and ip ~ 240 ) or id = 001
 ```

-## Mode: implicit
+## Mode: search term

 Search the term in the available fields.

-This mode is used when there is no a `field` and `operator` attending to the regular expression
+This mode is used when there is no a `field` and `operator` according to the regular expression
 of the **explicit** mode.

 ### Examples: